 Instructions

 - Gather all the ingredients.
-Cut the green part of negi (leeks/green onion/a mix) into fine rounds.
+Cut the green part of 1 Tokyo negi (naga negi; long green onion) into fine rounds.

-- In a large frying pan, heat sesame oil on medium-high heat.
-When it's hot, add negi and stir fry until wilted.
+- Heat a large frying pan over medium-high heat.
+When it‘s hot, add 1 Tbsp toasted sesame oil.
+Then, add the sliced negi and stir-fry until wilted.

-- Lower the heat to medium-low heat and add miso, sugar, mirin, sake, and soy sauce, and keep stirring.
-It gets burned easily because of miso so keep stirring while you cook.
-When most of the liquid is evaporated, turn off the heat, and let cool.
+- Lower the heat to medium low.
+Add 3 Tbsp miso, 1 Tbsp sugar, 2 Tbsp mirin, 2 Tbsp sake, ½ tsp soy sauce, and 1 tsp ginger (grated, with juice) and stir to combine.
+It burns easily because of the miso, so keep stirring while you cook.
+When most of the liquid has evaporated, turn off the heat and let cool.

-- In a bowl or resealable plastic bag, combine the chicken with negi miso sauce.
+- In a bowl or resealable plastic bag, combine 1 lb boneless, skinless chicken thighs with the negi miso sauce.
 Marinate for at least 2 hours.

-- In a large frying pan, heat the oil on medium heat.
-When it's hot, remove the marinade off from the chicken the best you can (miso burns easily), and add to the pan.
-Cook the chicken until golden brown, and flip.
+- Heat a large frying pan on medium heat.
+When it‘s hot, add 1 Tbsp neutral oil.
+Remove the chicken from the marinade, wiping off as much of it as you can since miso burns easily (and reserving the marinade to make a sauce later).
+Add the chicken to the pan.
+Cook the chicken until golden brown, then flip.
 Cook, covered, until the chicken is cooked through.
 Transfer the chicken to a plate.

-- Add the remaining negi miso sauce to the pan.
-Add ¼ cup (4 Tbsp) water (or you can use sake, too) and bring it to a boil and let it simmer for a few minutes (as the raw chicken was in the sauce).
-Serve the chicken immediately with the negi miso sauce and enjoy!
+- Add the reserved negi miso marinade to the pan.
+Add 4 Tbsp water (or you can use sake) and stir.
+Bring it to a boil, then let it simmer for a few minutes (as the raw chicken was in the sauce).
+Serve the chicken immediately with the negi miso sauce.
+Enjoy!

 To Store